Web Rarely

 Absolute distance

-In a perfect shuffle, there should be no correlation between the absolute position of a card in the original deck and the in the shuffled deck.
+In a perfect shuffle, there should be no correlation between the absolute position of a card in the original deck and the card in the shuffled deck.
 We can take the position of each card in the original deck, counting from the top, and compare it to its position in the shuffled deck.
 Intuitively, the cards should be, on average, about "half a deck" away from each other.
 (The actual figure is more like a third of a deck, due to cards on the ends having less freedom of motion than cards in the middle.)
 We can average the absolute values of the distances for each card to find the mean absolute distance for the whole deck, and compare it to the ideal value.

 Histogram